 - HMRC Regulation A CASC must register with HMRC.
-Normally this involves changing the club's constitution.
-The club must then continue to comply with CASC rules as to, amongst other things, the criteria set out in paragraph 4.1.1 and the Regulations set out in 4.1.4.
-This compliance will need to be under continuous review, particularly as the club progresses or grows, and a serious transgression of CASC status could lead to an investigation by HMRC into claimed tax relief. - Open to All The club must allow anybody to become a member, unless they would be a disruptive influence or the level of facilities means that the club cannot physically accept any more members.
-If the club has two or more classes of member then the club must allow anybody to become the class of member which enjoys the main voting rights. - De-registration Restrictions A CASC is not ordinarily able to voluntarily deregister as a CASC (unless it does so under the period of grace ending 31 March 2016 following implementation of the CASC Regulations 2015).
-However, HMRC may deregister a CASC if it becomes clear that the club no longer satisfies the qualifying conditions.
-If a club ceases to be registered as a CASC (or to hold its assets for qualifying purposes), it automatically becomes subject to a capital gains tax (CGT) charge on a deemed disposal and reacquisition of its assets equal to the market value at the time.
-Depending on the circumstances, this can have a significant detrimental financial effect and in some cases, may well result in insolvency. - No VAT Benefits on Purchases Unlike a charity, normal VAT rules apply to supplies made to CASCs and do not enjoy any VAT reliefs.
-Specific reliefs may be available (subject to conditions) in relation to certain supplies made by a CASC: - (i) Supplies of sporting and physical education services are VAT exempt if an "eligible body". - (ii) Income from qualifying fundraising events is VAT exempt if the club qualifies.
+Normally this involves changing the Club's constitution.
+The Club must then continue to comply with CASC rules as to, amongst other things, the criteria set out in paragraph 4.1.1 and the Regulations set out in 4.1.4.
+This compliance will need to be under continuous review, particularly as the Club progresses or grows, and a serious transgression of CASC status could lead to an investigation by HMRC into claimed tax relief. - Open to All The Club must allow anybody to become a member, unless they would be a disruptive influence or the level of facilities means that the Club cannot physically accept any more members.
+If the Club has two or more classes of member then the Club must allow anybody to become the class of member which enjoys the main voting rights. - De-registration Restrictions A CASC is not ordinarily able to voluntarily deregister as a CASC.
+There is a saying that 'once a CASC, always a CASC'.
+However, HMRC may deregister a CASC if it becomes clear that the Club no longer satisfies the qualifying conditions.
+If a Club ceases to be registered as a CASC (or to hold its assets for qualifying purposes), it automatically becomes subject to a capital gains tax (CGT) charge on a deemed disposal and reacquisition of its assets equal to the market value at the time.
+Depending on the circumstances, this can have a significant detrimental financial effect and in some cases, may well result in insolvency.
+To prevent this, a CASC can, however, convert to charitable status and become a registered charity.

-Complexity - When the CASC scheme was established in 2002, one of its strengths was its simplicity and 'light touch' regulation by HMRC.
+- No VAT Benefits on Purchases Unlike a charity, normal VAT rules apply to supplies made to CASCs and do not enjoy any VAT reliefs.
+Specific reliefs may be available (subject to conditions) in relation to certain supplies made by a CASC: - i.
+Supplies of sporting and physical education services are VAT exempt if an "eligible body". - ii.
+Income from qualifying fundraising events is VAT exempt if the Club qualifies. - Complexity When the CASC scheme was established in 2002, one of its strengths was its simplicity and 'light touch' regulation by HMRC.
 The legislation governing CASC status has become increasingly complex and is arguably now more complex than the equivalent rules on charitable status.

-4.1.4 CASC Regulations 2015
+4.1.4 CASC REGULATIONS 2015

 The CASC (Community Amateur Sports Club) rules changed with effect from 1 April 2015.
+In brief, the main rules to consider are: